xorbitsai/xoscar/doc/source/getting_started/installation.rst

 Event loop selection
 --------------------

+Python 3.14 requires uvloop 0.22.1 or newer on non-Windows platforms.

 Actor pool subprocesses use uvloop when it is installed by default.
 Set ``XOSCAR_USE_UVLOOP=0`` (or ``false``) to use asyncio's default event loop,